 Nannyberry (Viburnum lentago) Grows from 14 to 16 feet with a spread of 6 to 12 feet.
 Grows well in medium wet to average soil but is tolerant of drier soils.
 Prefers full sun to partial shade.
 Clusters of white flowers give way to blue/black berry like fruit.
-Supposedly the fruit is particularly attractive to nanny goats, hence its common name.
+Supposedly the fruit is attractive to nanny goats, hence its common name.
+Nannyberry is susceptible to attack from the Viburnum Leaf Beetle.
+Check with your local nursery to see if the Beetle is a problem in your area.
 Zones 2-8.